Washington Sundar tests positive for COVID-19, in doubt for ODI series in South Africa | Sports-Games

 ''Washington has tested positive for COVID-19 and is yet to join the other white ball specialists in Mumbai.
 He was in Bengaluru (at the National Cricket Academy) when he tested positive,'' BCCI sources said.

-It is learnt that Washington will not be able to travel in the chartered flight along with the other selected players and it is not yet clear if he would be individually flown to South Africa by the BCCI at a later date.
+It is learnt that Washington will not be able to travel in the chartered flight along with the other selected players.

+Haryana all-rounder Jayant Yadav, who is already in South Africa, will stay back as Washington's replacement.

 The ODI series against South Africa begins in Paarl on January 19.
 The second ODI is scheduled at the same venue on January 21, following which the team will travel to Cape Town for the series-finale.